 Research Enrichment Program

-REP has two objectives:
+REP realises this vision through two main objectives:

 - to cultivate a collaborative, supportive, outward-looking, creative academic community within Macquarie University by enhancing the participation and sense of belonging across all academic levels.